flutter/flutter/docs/contributing/use-reliable-links.md

 ## Use reliable links

-If you would like to link to a website, do your best to link to a reliable link destination.
+If you would like to link to a website, do your best to link to a reliable link destination, sometimes known as a permalink.

 Even if you update the link in the repo if it changes or breaks, outdated versions might remain in older versions of tools, docs, etc.